KarlNichlsn/KarlNichlsn.github.io/README.md

 - No build step.
 Pure HTML/CSS/JS.

 ## Quick Start (GitHub Pages)
-1. Create a new repo on GitHub (e.g., `yourname.github.io`).
-2. Download the ZIP from this assistant and extract it.
 3. Replace placeholder content:
    - Put your **CV** PDF at `assets/CV.pdf` (or change the link in `index.html`).
    - Swap `assets/world-map-mercator.jpg` with your own map image (any Mercator projection image).